Carle Consulting, LLC

 This nationally recognized presentation provides an overview of the information most needed to assess the addition of a retirement community on or near a campus, including:

-• Background and history of university retirement communities
+• Background and history of University Retirement Communities (URCs)

 • Demand drivers, both current and future, for such communities